 The CPP has been politically and legally contested since even before it was published (Tsang and Wyatt 2017).
-Opponents, including 26 state attorneys general, three labor unions, several non-profit policy organizations, and energy companies-including a number of electric utilities-began filing legal petitions challenging the Rule the day it was published (Ibid.).
+Opponents, including 26 state attorneys general, three labor unions, several non-profit policy organizations, and energy companies began filing legal petitions challenging the Rule the day it was published (Ibid.).
 These petitions were ultimately consolidated into one case: West Virginia v.
 EPA.
-A number of organizations (including several electric utilities) and governments also intervened in West Virginia v.
+A number of organizations, firms, and governments also intervened in West Virginia v.
 EPA in support of the CPP.